MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-move-delete-table-matrix-list-report-builder.md

   In a paginated report, a data region displays data from a report dataset.
 Data regions include table, matrix, list, chart, and gauge.
 To nest one data region inside another, add each data region separately, and then drag the child data region onto the parent data region.

  The simplest way to add a table or matrix data region to your report is to run the New Table or New Matrix Wizard.
-These wizards will guide you through the process of choosing a connection to a data source, arranging fields, and choosing the layout and style.
+These wizards guide you through the process of choosing a connection to a data source, arranging fields, and choosing the layout and style.
 The wizards are only available in Report Builder.

-## To add a table or matrix to a report by using the new table or new matrix wizard
+## Add a table or matrix to a report by using the new table or new matrix wizard

 1. On the **Insert** tab, select **Table** or **Matrix**, and then select **Table Wizard** or **Matrix Wizard**.